astarte-platform/astarte/README.md

 Glad you asked.
 Astarte is developed by [Ispirata](https://ispirata.com), who fuels its development thanks to the generosity of many customers running it in production.
-Besides consultancy, installation, maintenance, long-term support and customizations, Ispirata also commercializes Astarte Enterprise, an Astarte variant packing in some additional goodies and features, such as a Kubernetes Operator.
+Besides consultancy, installation, maintenance, long-term support and customizations, Ispirata also commercializes Astarte Enterprise, an Astarte variant packing in some additional goodies and features.

 [Get in touch](https://ispirata.com/contact/) to find out how we can help you in getting Astarte in its best possible shape for your specific needs.